SmartTokenLabs/TokenScript/doc/design_paper.md

 ## Address "Frictionless Market" needs

-A *market* is a place where *delivery* versus *payment* happens.
-Blockchain enables this place to rely less on middlemen.
-As this concept are crucial, we will define them formally.
+To find out the requirements for Tokenscript to create a frictionless market, we need to have a formal definition of markets and the concepts involved.
+In our case *a market is a place where delivery versus payment* happens.
+The role of Blockchain is to make markets rely less on middlemen and eliminate frictions.

+For clearity, we define the three concepts involved.

 *Deliverables*: All sorts of things money can buy: assets, goods and services.
-In this context deliverables mean that not a physical good, but an entitlement is transfered.
-Proto-tokenization happened long ago.
-Think of land or security titles.
-However, only with blockchain they can be transfered without needing a third party to prevent double spends.
-Deliverables can profit immensively from tokenization - if the token design properly reflects they needs.
+In this context deliverables are not a physical good, but an entitlement.
+A proto-tokenization of deliverables happened long ago, like land or security titles.
+However, only with blockchain they can be transfered in real-time without needing a third party to prevent double spends.
+Deliverables can profit immensively from tokenization - if the token design properly reflects their needs.

 *Payments*: All value transfers done with anything currency-like.
-In this context, only programmable currencies like Ether or Dai are relevant.
-On the market they are exchanged for deliverables.

-*Market*: Is a concept, not a marketplace.
-A user who checks out on a website is accessing a market as well as two people meeting to execute a trade.
-The user doesn't have to be in a marketplace (e.g. Amazon) to do so.
+In traditional markets payments are done with Fiat currencies, either as physical banknotes or as electronic transfers through trusted third parties.
+Blockchain eliminates the middle men from payments and enables the use of programmable currencies like Ether or Dai.

+*Market*: Is a concept of individuals exchanges payments versus deliverables.
+It is neither meant as a single marketplace nor the entirety of all marketplaces.
+To access a market users can, but most not be on a marketplace like Amazon.

-Tokenscript provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.
-The difference is important: In the current market architecture both deliverables and payments have to be transfered to the market.
-This does not only add friction and time-lags, but also introduce trusted middle men.
+In traditional markets both the *the deliverable* and *the payment* side tokens must "plug-in" to the *market*.
+The market participant must transfer both parts of a deal to the market, which adds friction and introduces middle men.
+The promise of Tokenization is that both deliverable and payments are *always on the market*.

-To enable users to plugin-in to the market, TokenScript must enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.
-We will demonstrate the requirements by both an example for delivery and payment.
+Enabling this is a main requirement for Tokenscript.
+To do so, Tokenscript enable tokens to be presented, indexed, transacted, traded, auctioned, combined and so on.
+We will demonstrate this requirement by both an example for delivery and payment.

 ### Deliverable side example: 1% property token